-On this walk you crossed at Bulls Cross twice & it's interesting to know how the author Laurie Lee saw it when he was a small boy.
-Here is an excerpt from Lee's 'Cider with Rosie' which tells the tale of a phantom coach which was rumoured to travel in the area: The Bulls Cross Coach was another ill omen, and a regular midnight visitor.
+On this walk you cross at Bulls Cross twice - a site mentioned by the author Laurie Lee in 'Cider with Rosie' when he tells the tale of a phantom coach which was rumoured to travel in the area:

+'The Bulls Cross Coach was another ill omen, and a regular midnight visitor.
 Bulls Cross was a saddle of heathland set high at the end of the valley, once a crossing of stage-roads and cattle-tracks which joined Berkeley to Birdlip, and Bisley to Gloucester-Market.
 Relics of the old stage-roads still imprinted the grass as well as the memories of the older villagers.
 And up here, any midnight, but particularly New Year's Eve, one could see a silver-grey coach drawn by flaring horses thundering out of control, cold hear the pistol crack of snapping harness, the screams of the passengers, the splintering of wood, and the coachman's desperate cries.
 The vision recalled some ancient disaster, and was rehearsed every night, at midnight.